Think your days of tacos and edamame (not together, but you know what we mean) are behind you? Think again.

 Tucked into a small storefront next to the train tracks, Kama Bistro's exterior doesn't do the restaurant justice.
 Inslde you'll find a cozy haven of pillowed benches and beautiful artwork, delicious aromas and friendly service.
 All in all, a perfect place to take your kids from deli to Delhi.8 W. Burlington Ave.
 La Grange (708) 352-3300

 This hip spot on Wells street offers a fusion of Japanese, Brazilian and Peruvian cuisines.
-Samba sundaes come with the kids' meals and include tiny brownies, milk shakes and ice cream.
-This is a popular destination for early weekend dinners, so you may want to make a reservation.
-Also check into the Sunday brunch with special kids' activities.504 N. Wells St. Chicago (312) 595-2300
+They also feature a Sunday brunch.
+Kids' entrees run about $12 and include dessert.
+This is a popular destination for early weekend dinners, so you may want to make a reservation.504 N. Wells St. Chicago (312) 595-2300

 Mexican food is more than freezer-aisle tacos, and there's no better place to taste-test than Nuevo Leon, a local favorite in the heart of Chicago's Little Village.1515 W. 18th St. Chicago (312) 421-1517

 Great Asian food kids will love, most priced under $10.
 Kids also like the pop machines where pop can be mixed and matched into a one-of-a-kind drink.
 Portion sizes are big enough to share.2709 N. Elston Ave., Chicago Chicago (773) 687-0290 (Chicago)

 The owner Margarita Challenger, a native of Mexico, prepares traditional Mexican food with a healthy twist using all fresh ingredients.
 It also offers homemade ice cream, made popular by native street vendors and with a distinctive Mexican flavor.73 Green Bay Road Glencoe (847) 242-0501